dgaydukov/cert-ocpjp11/files/ocpjp11.md

 MyRunnable => Thread-0
 ```

-Thread error handling
-There are a few ways to handle error inside thread
+There are a few ways to handle error inside thread:
-1. We can set exception handler for thread using `setUncaughtExceptionHandler` method
+* we can set exception handler for thread using `setUncaughtExceptionHandler` method
-2. When we call `get` it usually throws 2 errors `InterruptedException` and `ExecutionException` - so this is our common exception for any exception inside thread
+* when we call `get` it usually throws 2 errors `InterruptedException` and `ExecutionException` - so this is our common exception for any exception inside thread
 ```java
 import java.util.concurrent.ExecutionException;
 import java.util.concurrent.FutureTask;